42 Amazing Facts About Dogs

 39. THERE IS A DOG WITH SIX TOES.

-Meet the Lundehund—which translates literally to puffin dog—has six toes on each foot.
-They're helpful for climbing the jagged, slippery rocks were puffins like to make their homes.
+Meet the Lundehund—which translates literally to puffin dog—a pup with six toes on each foot.
+They're helpful for climbing the jagged, slippery rocks where puffins like to make their homes.

 40. BLOODHOUNDS ARE THE MOST SKILLED SMELLERS.